Laura-Kam/therapy-with-dee-macey/README.md

 ## Bugs

-- Flexbox divs causing overspill.
+- The flexbox divs were causing overspill.
 Issue solved by removing 'hero' classes from Daisy UI and shortening size of footer links.

 ## Version history